-Evernote Professional or Teams customers can also add multiple scratch pad and pinned note widgets to personalize the app and stay on track.
+Power tip #2: Evernote Professional or Teams customers can add multiple scratch pad and pinned note widgets to personalize the app and stay on track.
 For example, you could use different colored scratch pads to distinguish between work and home priorities.
 And because Evernote syncs across all your devices, your information is always with you.

 Maintain focus so you can clock out on time